NEET/JEE Coaching Scholarship

 Answer:

-Ans.
-The answer is the option (c) Cell dedifferentiation
+The answer is option (c) Cell dedifferentiation

-Explanation: Process leading to the maturation of plants is differentiation.
+Explanation: The Process leading to the maturation of plants is differentiation.
 When differentiated cells regain its capacity of cell division, the phenomenon is called dedifferentiation.
 The formation of interfascicular cambium and cork cambium is an example of cell dedifferentiation from fully matured/differentiated parenchyma cells.

 Phellogen and Phellem respectively denote